adam-coates/seminar-quarto/README.md

 ## Quarto makes it hard to put custom `js` in specific places

-- This is inherently stops some usability, however again this is by design to prevent the quarto rendering scripts from breaking entirely
+- This inherently stops some usability, however again this is by design to prevent the quarto rendering scripts from breaking entirely

 - This however means that extremely custom things can be hard without a postprocessing script